Furnyr/Dissonity/website/README.md

 ## Dissonity v2 - Website

 It uses React, TypeScript and Vite.
-It's a big WIP, contributions and feedback are welcome.
+I'm planning to use another framework for it.